 5. Registration on our website

 The data subject has the possibility to register on the website of the controller with the indication of personal data.
 Which personal data are transmitted to the controller is determined by the respective input mask used for the registration.
 The personal data entered by the data subject are collected and stored exclusively for internal use.

 By registering on the website of the controller, the IP address—assigned by the Internet service provider (ISP) and used by the data subject—date, and time of the registration are also stored.
 The storage of this data takes place against the background that this is the only way to prevent the misuse of our services, and, if necessary, to make it possible to investigate committed offenses.
 Insofar, the storage of this data is necessary to secure the controller.
 This data is not passed on to third parties unless there is a statutory obligation to pass on the data, or if the transfer serves the aim of criminal prosecution.

-The registration of the data subject, with the voluntary indication of personal data, is intended to enable the controller to offer the data subject contents or services that may only be offered to registered users - like the active use of the forum.
+The registration of the data subject, with the voluntary indication of personal data, is intended to enable the controller to offer the data subject contents or services that may only be offered to registered users - like the active use of the discussion forum or the sanitation calendar.
 Registered persons are free to change the personal data specified during the registration at any time, or to have them completely deleted from the data stock of the controller.